HERRD Kids Learning Portal

 One time

-HERRD Kids Learning is open to all Aussie homeschooling families, with a special love for supporting regional and rural kids.
-Our portal makes it easy to jump into fun, engaging online workshops, activities, and events with like-minded learners.
-It’s perfect for students who don't always have easy access to in-person opportunities because of distance, small communities, or other challenges.
+The Learning Portal is open to all Aussie homeschooling families, with a special love for supporting regional and rural kids.
+Our portal makes it easy to jump into fun, engaging online workshops, activities and events with like-minded learners.
+Term 1, 2026 runs for 8 weeks, including orientation week, live workshops, and a bonus catch up week.

 Portal FAQs